deecewan/GenbankTypeProvider/report/src/03_challenges.md

 inexperience.
 A lack of understanding of type providers, and only rudimentary understanding of F# made knowing where to start difficult.
-It slowed progress, as the same sections of code were re-written time and time again as knowledge of idiomatic patterns emerged.
+It slowed progress, as the same sections of code were re-written time and time again as knowledge of idiomatic patterns increased.

-The plus side to this is that the code that is present is, subjectively, quite well structured and easy to follow.
+The advantage to this is that the code that is present is, subjectively, quite well structured and easy to follow.

 Finally, again a lack of understanding of bioinformatics.
 This challenge has